World Summit on the Information Society: Tunis Summit, 2005

 The second phase took place from 16 through 18 November 2005, in Tunis, Tunisia.
-It resulted in agreement on the Tunis Commitment and the Tunis Agenda for the Information Society, and the creation of the Internet Governance Forum.
+It resulted in agreement on the Tunis Commitment and the Tunis Agenda for the Information Society, and the creation of the Internet Governance Forum (IGF).

 Just on the eve of the November 2005 Tunis event, the Association for Progressive Communications came out with its stand.
-(APC is an international network of civil society organizations—whose goal is to empower and support groups and individuals working for peace, human rights, development and protection of the environment, through the strategic use of information and communication technologies (ICTs), including the internet).
+(APC is an international network of civil society organizations - whose goal is to empower and support groups and individuals working for peace, human rights, development and protection of the environment, through the strategic use of information and communication technologies (ICTs), including the internet).

 APC said it had participated extensively in the internet governance process at the World Summit on Information Society.
 It says: Out of this participation and in collaboration with other partners, including members of the WSIS civil society internet governance caucus, APC has crystallized a set of recommendations with regard to internet governance ahead of the final Summit in Tunis in November 2005.

 APC proposed specific actions in each of the following five areas: